 Where to Eat on Maui

-The food truck scene on Maui is really on-point.
+The food truck scene on Maui is really on-point and a great option for eating out on a budget in Maui.
 To us, it seemed like there were different food trucks set-up everywhere we visited.
 Our favorite food truck spot was located in downtown Kahului, right across the street from Costco.
 There are many options of what to eat at this food truck spot but we recommend Earth Aloha Eats.
 We both enjoyed some really good plant based food here.

-This restaurant has two locations on Maui, one in Wailea on the South shore and one on Kaanapali beach on the West side of Maui.
+Monkeypod Kitchen has two locations on Maui, one in Wailea on the South shore and one on Kaanapali beach on the West side of Maui.
 Everything in this restaurant is made from scratch.
 They are very well known for their Mai Tais (named best on Maui year after year).
 We really do not think you could go wrong with anything on the menu.
 We ate at the location in Wailea and had a peaceful lunch on the garden surrounded patio.
+Although not the most budget friendly restaurant, we think it is worth the cost (about $25/person).

 Maui Budget Tip: Go grocery shopping at Costco